CIVIL RULE 7: PRETRIAL MOTIONS AND EX-PARTE PROCEEDINGS

 The Court follows CRC 3.1308(a)(1) for those departments that have elected to issue tentative rulings in civil law and motion and discovery matters.
 Counsel and litigants are responsible for determining whether the department hearing their motion has made this election.
 Those departments issuing tentative rulings will do so generally by 2:00 p.m., and no later than 3:00 p.m., on the court day preceding the scheduled hearing.
 If the Court has not directed oral argument, a party contesting a tentative ruling must give notice of its intention to appear to the other side and the Court no later than 4:00 p.m. on the court day preceding the scheduled hearing.
 Appearances may be made by telephone (through CourtCall) or in person.
 The tentative ruling will automatically become the order of the Court on the scheduled hearing date if the Court has not directed oral argument and if the contesting party fails to timely notice an objection to the other side and the Court.
 Tentative rulings will be posted on the Court's website, www.scscourt.org, where further information may be found.
 If a party does not have access to the internet, the tentative ruling may be accessed by calling Court Services at (408) 882-2515.
 Questions about these procedures may be addressed to the specific department where the matter is to be heard.

-Ex-parte applications are heard every court day between 8:15 and 9:00 am.
-If the ex-parte application concerns a discovery matter, it must be brought to the Discovery Department.
-Otherwise, it must be brought to the department of the case management judge.
-The moving party or self-represented party applying for a civil harassment, elder abuse, private postsecondary school violence, transitional housing misconduct, or workplace violence restraining order must submit a Declaration in Support of Ex Parte Application for Civil Restraining Orders (attached local form CV-5014 ).
-In South County, ex parte applications are heard every court day at 1:00 p.m.
+Ex parte applications are heard every court day between 8:15 and 9:00 a.m.
+An ex parte application must be brought to the department of the case management judge.
+The moving party or self-represented party applying for a civil harassment, elder abuse, private postsecondary school violence, transitional housing misconduct, or workplace violence restraining order must submit a Declaration in Support of Ex Parte Application for Civil Restraining Orders (attached form CV-5014).
 All ex parte applications are heard only in compliance with CRC 3.1203(a), which requires notice to all parties no later than 10:00 a.m. the court day before the ex parte appearance, absent a showing of exceptional circumstances that justify a shorter time for notice.